Byont-Ventures/hackathon/README.md

 For this challenge, there is a smart contract called `Challenge_1.sol`.
 This contract has a `string message`, and a function `showMessage()` that returns the message.
 There is also a test file called `Challenge_1.t.sol` (test files should always have the extension t.sol), and it initiates the `Challenge_1.sol` contract so we can call its functions.
 It runs the `setUp()` function from Foundry, this is ran before every test you write in the file.
 For more information, check out the [Foundry book](https://book.getfoundry.sh/forge/writing-tests).

 Whew, we did a lot of stuff, but yet so little!
 Take a sip of your coffee.
 Breathe in, breathe out.
 When you're ready, go ahead and run your first test by typing `forge test --match-contract Challenge1` (--match-contract is a flag that enables you to run a specific test contract).
+Sit back, and enjoy the dopamine of that green checkmark.

+## Challenge 2 - Hello???

+First things first - to make testing easier, from now on, stuff has been commented out.
+Otherwise the compiler is going to complain about incomplete functions and the like.
+So take a look at the test files and the contracts, and uncomment it!

+The message in the contract ```Challenge_2.sol``` has not been initialized yet.
+The goal give it the value 'Hello World' using a setter function!
+Well...
+The function is not built yet, but don't worry, there are some useful hints in the contract and test files to help you build.

 # Web3 template